 How you set about creating your buyer persona will depend on your product or service and what you are selling.

-For example, if you are selling luxury cars you need to design a buyer persona that will be able to afford such a car.
+For example, if you are selling luxury cars, you need to design a buyer persona who can afford them.

-It means looking at potential buyers who are affluent and who like to buy expensive brands.
+It means looking at affluent potential buyers who prefer expensive brands.

-It is important to note that when designing your buyer persona, you do not want to restrict yourself to looking at only one type of customer.
+It is important to note that when designing your buyer persona, you should avoid restricting yourself to a single customer type.

 Also, make sure that you include a wide variety of customer types in your buyer persona.

-This will allow you to tap into different market segments that are of similar needs.
+This will allow you to tap into market segments with similar needs.

-The personality traits of the buyers who will be buying your product or service should not be limited to gender, age, educational background, and occupation.
+The personality traits of buyers who will purchase your product or service should not be limited to gender, age, educational background, or occupation.

 Customer journey maps should carry all the touchpoints.
-Customers want to be able to communicate with companies through a variety of means.
+Customers want to communicate with companies through a variety of channels.

-Customers follow different routes on these maps as well, which must be reflected on the maps.
+Customers follow different routes on these maps as well, and those routes must be reflected on the maps.

 When making the map, start by looking at who your customers are and the various touchpoints they have with your company.